Skip to main content?

 Project Row Houses

-This got Lowe to thinking.
-Inspired in part by African American muralist John Biggers, who painted black neighborhoods of shotgun houses as places of pride not poverty and German artist Joseph Beuys who addressed how people shape their worlds, Lowe engaged six other African American artists—James Bettison (1958-1997), Bert Long, Jr. (1940-2013), Jesse Lott, Floyd Newsum, Bert Samples, and George Smith.
-Together they began to explore how they as artists could be a community resource and catalyst for change.
-Upon discovering 22 abandoned shotgun style row houses, they found their medium.
-This is how the PRH story began.
+Inspired in part by African American muralist John Biggers, who painted black neighborhoods of shotgun houses as places of pride not poverty and German artist Joseph Beuys who addressed how people shape their worlds, Artist Rick Lowe engaged six other African American artists—James Bettison (1958-1997), Bert Long, Jr. (1940-2013), Jesse Lott, Floyd Newsum, Bert Samples, and George Smith.
+Together, they began to explore how they as artists could be a community resource and catalyst for change.
+Upon discovering 22 abandoned shotgun style row houses, Project Row Houses commenced.

 All of the arts and cultural programming of PRH is referred to as “Public Art,” developed to respond to, involve and reflect the community.
 In PRH philosophy, arts and community are integrally necessary for each other– art is not viable without community and community is not viable without art.